Installation & Specification Guide

 Choosing the Right Method: Inglenook Tile supports various installation methods; each offers unique benefits depending on your project—be it a brick tile floor kitchen or a thin brick fireplace facade.
 For detailed guidelines, refer to the Tile Council of America Handbook for Ceramic, Glass, and Stone Tile Installation.

 Preparation and Application: Ensure that surfaces are stable, level, and plumb.
 They must be clean, dry, and free from debris, waxes, or oils before you begin.
 For wall applications, we recommend thin-set, stone mastic, or construction adhesive over a sound substrate.
 Avoid using unstable materials like pressed wood or gypsum without a solid backing.
-For floor installations, use a stable base such as a Portland cement mortar bed or backer board.
+For floor installations, use a stable base such as a Portland cement mortar bed on backer board.

 Temperature Considerations: Only install mortar, set, and grout when surface temperatures are between 50°F and 90°F.

-Adherence to Standards:Comply with ANSI standards such as ANSI A137.1 for Ceramic Tile and ANSI A118 series for mortars and grouts.
-Ensure tiles are 100% back buttered for best adherence, with at least 80% coverage.
+Adherence to Standards: Comply with ANSI standards such as ANSI A137.1 for Ceramic Tile and ANSI A118 series for mortars and grouts.
+Ensure tiles are 100% back-buttered for best adherence, with at least 80% coverage.

 Curing and Sealing: Allow newly installed tiles to cure — 72 hours in cool, humid conditions and 48 hours in warm, dry settings.
 Consider sealing thin brick tiles before grouting to ease cleaning and enhance protection against stains.